markur4/markur4/README.md

 I'm a Python enthusiast with a background in cell biology and I'm looking to expand into data science and bioinformatics!
 I started with biochemistry & molecular biology (M.Sc.
 2017) and after that, I went to pursue a PHD in cancer biomedicine starting 2018.

 I love writing Python code since 2018.
-I enjoy automating tedious tasks like excel-related things, making beautiful plots and statistical analysis.
+I enjoy automating tedious tasks like excel-related things, making beautiful plots, statistical analysis and image Processing

 ---